 We use dope-dyeing to put colour into our yarns and fabric for the outer and inner wetsuit linings and thread.
 This process has replaced traditional wet processing as it reduces the amount of water used significantly, and also reduces water pollution.
 It means dye pigments are put into the yarn at the very start of the process when the nylon is still plastic, instead of dyeing the yarns once they have been created.

 As a UK based surfboard and wetsuit manufacturer since the 60’s, our head office and shop are still located in the old factory just outside Exeter.
 We haven’t lost the knowledge of wetsuit making, and so can repair wetsuits here in order to make them last longer and prevent more wetsuits ending up in landfill.
-We can also recycle old Circle One wetsuits and use this neoprene in wetsuit repairs to create patches.
+We can recycle some old wetsuits ourselves and use this neoprene in wetsuit repairs to create patches.

-If you have an old Circle One wetsuit you know longer want but don’t know what to do with, send it back to us, or drop it off at our factory in Crediton.
-Please note we can only take Circle One wetsuits and please include a note in your parcel saying that you wish to recycle your wetsuit.
+If you have an old wetsuit you no longer want but don’t know what to do with, send it back to us, or drop it off at our factory in Crediton.
+Please include a note in your parcel saying that you wish to recycle your wetsuit.
+We will collect these and pass them onto Barefoot.
+Tech who are based in South Wales for them to be turned into beautiful new items.
 Recycle over landfill every time!

 With the current state of single use plastic pollution it is becoming increasingly common to stumble across bottles and other single use plastics in the surfing line-up.
 This is having a devastating effect on our ocean environment.
 We have already cut down on our plastic packaging for our products, with cardboard packaging for all our leashes, footwear, gloves, hoods and accessories, and are aiming to be 100% plastic free in the next few years.